tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 Switch the processors back to `PAY_U` for the corresponding payment methods.

-## Test the Integration
+## Testing the Integration

 Once you have completed the initial setup, installation, and configuration steps, we strongly recommend testing your integration before processing real transactions.

 ### Prerequisites

-- Ensure that the `payUEnvironment` preference is set to **Test** mode, and configure the preferences according to the payment flow and payment methods you want to test.
+- Ensure that the `payUEnvironment` preference is set to **Test** mode.
+- Configure the [preferences](#managing-custom-site-preferences) according to the payment flow and payment methods you want to test.
 - Use the appropriate `payUPublicKey`, `payUPrivateKey`, and `payUAppId` credentials for the testing environment.
-These can be found under [Business Unit Configuration](#business-unit-configuration).
+These can be found under [Configuring a Business Unit](#configuring-a-business-unit).
 - After completing your tests, update the preferences with your production credentials.

-### Run a Test Transaction
+### Running a Test Transaction

 1. Log in to **Business Manager** in Salesforce Commerce Cloud and select your site from the dropdown menu.